linode/manager/docs/development-guide/04-component-library.md

 ##### Component
 A composition of Core Styles and Elements.
 Normally with some code that defines behavior.
 An example of a Component is a Dialog which is a composition of Typography and Buttons.
 ##### Feature
-A Composition of Core Styles, Elements, and Components that defines a verticle slice of functionality.
-An example of a Feature is the Payment Method Row it combines Components, Elements, and Core Styles like Buttons, Action Menus, Icons, Typography, etc.
+A Composition of Core Styles, Elements, and Components that defines a vertical slice of functionality.
+An example of a Feature is the Payment Method Row: it combines Components, Elements, and Core Styles like Buttons, Action Menus, Icons, Typography, etc.

 The `Meta` tag's `title` prop is used to define how a story is categorized within these categories.
 For example the `Meta` tag for the Payment Method Row is defined like this
 ```ts